 For many years she taught for Boston Ballet in their City Dance Program.
 At Boston Ballet she also served as Vice President of Education and Outreach on the BBVA Board.
 She has taught Ballet Technique and Dance History as a professor in the Dance Department of Dean College and as an Artist-in-Residence at Wesleyan University’s Green Street Arts Center.
 Previously she was also the Dance Curriculum Coordinator for the Performing Arts Division at UMass Amherst.
 Liane has taught at many studios around Connecticut and Massachusetts.
-She also choreographed and directs a full-length Nutcracker.

-Training: Liane’s training began in England in 1975 with the Cecchetti method under Gillian Robinson at the West Berkshire Ballet School.
-Her later training included Gail Gere Collins at Pioneer Valley Ballet; Jose Mateo, Allegra Kent, Lisa Simon, and Arthur Romanenko at Jose Mateo’s Ballet Theater; Irene Merrill at Cape Cod Conservatory; Ken Lipitz, Andrea Hawkins and Marilyn Patton at UMass Amherst; Raymond Lukens, Juan Sanchez, Kat Wildish, Charles Kelley, Germaine Salsberg, Nan Giordano, and Al Gilbert at Dance Educators of America; David Howard, Peter Schabel, and JoAnn Rowan at the David Howard Summer Intensive at Ballet Arts Worcester; Andre Lepecki at Tisch NYU; Ken Pierce at Longy School of Music, and Jacqueline Anderson, Cecchetti Syllabus Studies.
+Liane’s training began in England in 1975 with the Cecchetti method under Gillian Robinson at the West Berkshire Ballet School.
+Her later training included Gail Gere Collins at Pioneer Valley Ballet; Jose Mateo, Allegra Kent, Lisa Simon, and Arthur Romanenko at Jose Mateo’s Ballet Theater; Irene Merrill at Cape Cod Conservatory; Ken Lipitz, Andrea Hawkins and Marilyn Patton at UMass Amherst; Raymond Lukens, Juan Sanchez, Kat Wildish, Charles Kelley, Germaine Salsberg, Nan Giordano, and Al Gilbert at Dance Educators of America; David Howard, Peter Schabel, and JoAnn Rowan at the David Howard Summer Intensive at Ballet Arts Worcester; Andre Lepecki at Tisch NYU; Ken Pierce at Longy School of Music, and Jacqueline Anderson, ISTD Cecchetti Syllabus Studies.

-Available for Guest Teaching.
+Available for Staging Ballets, Running Rehearsals, and Guest Teaching.